sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

     }
     ```

+    Notice that SenseML  grabs the box contents, but not the anchor itself.
+In general, SenseML returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough).

-  - To grab the policy period, the config uses the "label" method.
-This tells SenseML that the anchor (`"policy period"`) is text that is pretty close to some other text, and SenseML should grab the nearest text to the label in the position specified (`right`).
+  - To grab the policy period, the config uses the Label method.
+This tells SenseML that:

+    -  the anchor (`"policy period"`) is text that is pretty close to some other text.
+    -  SenseML should grab the nearest text to the label in the position specified (`right`).
 (The "closeness" of lines is something you can configure with a preprocessor.)

     For this text:
     ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_label_right.png)